SPUDevelopers/spudweb2/content/post/making-a-magic-mirror.md

 +++
 date = "2017-05-02T12:17:33-07:00"
-description = "We made a Magic Mirror for our club - here's how you can make one on your own!\nA Magic Mirror is " disable_comments = false draft = true hide_authorbox = false
+description = "We made a Magic Mirror for our club - here's how you can make one on your own!" disable_comments = false draft = true hide_authorbox = false